Aldi Job Application Online for Employment and Careers

 Minimum Age to Work at Aldi

 Due to the physical nature of a job at Aldi, you have to be at least 18 years of age to work there.
+Aldi has adopted a simple rule that requires employees to be 18 years of age or older.
 A person under 18 years of age would probably have difficulty keeping up with the pace and physical requirements of a job at this retail grocery store.

 Does Aldi Drug Test?